Small Business Development Center

 and serves entrepreneurs in the

 following counties: Story, Boone, Marshall, Hardin, and Hamilton.
-The ISU SBDC also provides assistance
+Contact the

 Center for more information.